vicentesurraco/text-edit-ai/README.md

    - `accept`: Save the AI's suggestion.
    - `skip`: Keep the original section.
    - `section prompt`: Provide a new prompt for the AI to re-edit the current section.
-   - `system prompt`: Change the system prompt used for all future edits.
+   - `file prompt`: Change the file prompt used for all future edits.
    - `markup`: View changes with colorized markup showing additions and deletions.
    - `size`: Change the number of paragraphs per section.
    - `exit`: Exit the program.